 The security perimeter has faded.
 Old defenses for environments can no longer be relied upon to ensure an organization’s protection from rising threats.
+It’s a vanishing security perimeter.
 To clarify, those are pretty definitive statements, with sobering implications.
 But, as any prudent patient would say, “I’m going to get a second option on that.”
 That’s what we did in “Borderless Behavior Analytics – Who’s Inside?
 What’re They Doing?”

 The Borderless Behavior Analytics Contributors